 - Do you plan to maintain your website alone, or will you require help?

-- Don’t forget that you will need web hosting space in addition to a domain name
+- Don’t forget that you will need web hosting space in addition to a domain name (see uk2, above)

-What you get from Richard
+What you can expect from Richard

 - Professional consultation